daniele-salvagni/codepipeline-ecr-build-and-publish-tf/README.md

 If successful, this command returns the connection ARN.
 You can then continue to setup the connection using the AWS Console: https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-update.html

-## Blog post

-This example is part of the following blog post: https://dsalvagni.com/b/simplify-ecr-image-building-and-publishing-with-codepipeline/

 ## Resources